 Pistols for Pixels was originally launched in association with the Toronto Police Services and the City of Toronto in November 2008.
 Nearly nine months earlier in February, and for the first time in the (then) nearly 100 year old history of Henry’s, our Kennedy Commons location in Scarborough experienced an armed robbery.
 Perhaps with the implementation of Wireless smart alarm systems, criminals will be deterred from trying something like this again in the future.
 Luckily, no one was hurt, and the perpetrators were caught and convicted shortly thereafter.
 To find a way to give back to the community, Pixels for Pixels was conceived.

-In partnership with the Toronto Police Service, the Ministry of Community Safety and Correctional Services and the City of Toronto, Henry’s is committed to helping to put an end to gun violence in our communities.
-With Pixels for Pistols, we ask that our community does their part to surrender firearms and ammunition to help keep the City of Toronto a safer place to live.
+In partnership with the Toronto Police Service, the Ministry of Community Safety and Correctional Services and the City of Toronto, Henry’s is committed to helping to put an end to gun violence in our communities, some areas do this with a ccw permit or another form of gun control.
+However, with Pixels for Pistols, we ask that our community does their part to surrender firearms and ammunition to help keep the City of Toronto a safer place to live.
 We believe that ammunition like the 223 and 5.56 should only be used for military or hunting purposes.

 After three extremely successful iterations of the Pistols for Pixels program, Henry’s can proudly say that we have had a hand in safely removing over 4,600 firearms and over 81,000 pieces of ammunition from circulation in Canada – not to mention other various non-firearms weapons turned in.
 Pistols for Pixels has been the most successful firearm exchange program in the Winnipeg Region as well as for the Toronto Police Services.